KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 }
 ```

-This will make any view that uses the appearance (like the `SystemKeyboard`) use the theme.
+This will make any view that uses the style provider (like ``SystemKeyboard``) use this theme.
 You can change the theme at any time.

 Since this requires KeyboardKit Pro, you must register it *after* setting up your license.

-You can inherit ``KeyboardThemeAppearance`` to customize the appearance even further, which lets you mix the benefits of themes and appearances in any way that fits your needs.
+You can inherit ``ThemeBasedKeyboardStyleProvider`` to customize this theme-based provider even further, which lets you mix the benefits of themes and styles in any way that fits your needs.

 ### Pre-defined themes